Exo: 2015: Continued popularity and Japanese debut

 On March 7, 2015, Exo began their second headlining world tour, Exoplanet 2 – The Exo'luxion, at the Olympic Gymnastics Arena in Seoul.
 The group released their second studio album Exodus on March 30, 2015, with both Korean and Mandarin versions.
 Lead single "Call Me Baby" was released ahead of schedule, on March 27, after versions of the song leaked online, while the music videos were released four days later.
-The album sold over one million copies, making it Exo's second album to do so after XOXO.
 Exo entered Billboards Canadian Hot 100 chart at number 98, making them the first K-pop group and second Korean artist to chart there.
 Tao was absent during promotions for Exodus due to injuries and, on August 24, became the third member to file a lawsuit against SM Entertainment to terminate his contract.
 Exo released a repackaged version of Exodus, titled Love Me Right, on June 3, 2015.
+The album with its repackage sold over one million copies, making it Exo's second album to do so after XOXO.
 The re-issue added four new songs, including the single "Love Me Right".
 Due to Tao's absence, the group promoted the song as nine members.
 That October, Exo became the first artist to hold a dome concert in South Korea, called Exo – Love Concert in Dome, at the Gocheok Sky Dome in Seoul.

 On November 4, 2015, Exo released their Japanese debut single album Love Me Right ~romantic universe~, which contained the Japanese version of "Love Me Right" and an original Japanese song titled "Drop That".
 On the day of release, the album sold 147,000 copies and reached the top of the Oricon chart, becoming the all-time best-selling debut single in Japan by a Korean artist.
 Five days later, Exo released a special single titled "Lightsaber" to promote the movie Star Wars: The Force Awakens ahead of its release in South Korea as part of a collaboration between SM Entertainment and Walt Disney.
 On December 10, Exo released their second winter special release and fourth EP, Sing for You, containing the singles "Sing for You" and "Unfair".
 Part of the profits from the album were donated to UNICEF's Smile For U campaign, to support the music education for children in Asia.

 In December 2015, South Korean entertainment industry leaders ranked Exo at number seven in the top ten pop culture leaders of 2015, the highest rank held by a K-pop artist.